bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     https://staking.bluzelle.com/

-    iii) Create a new BNT mnemonic for our MAIN NET, and store and secure this BNT mnemonic securely. **If you lose this mnemonic, you will lose ALL your funds.** Bluzelle is not responsible and there is no policy to "refund" anything.
+    iii) Create 3 separate new BNT mnemonics for our MAIN NET, and store and secure these BNT mnemonics securely. **If you lose these mnemonics, you will lose ALL your funds.** Bluzelle is not responsible and there is no policy to "refund" anything.
 Note that this web wallet is **100% client side**.
-Your BNT mnemonic is generated on the local browser only and is never transmitted over the network.
-You are 100% responsible for storing and securing this mnemonic.
+Your BNT mnemonics are generated on the local browser only and is never transmitted over the network.
+You are 100% responsible for storing and securing these mnemonics.

-    iv) Add a new local keypair for the account that will be the operator for the validator on this node:
+    iv) Add new local keypairs for the account that will be the operator for the validator on this node:

     ```text
     blzcli keys add vuser --recover
+    blzcli keys add oracle --recover (only on a validator node, do not add on a sentry)
+    blzcli keys add nft --recover
     ```

-    Provide the menemonic generated above from the web staking wallet, when asked for the BIP39 mnemonic.
+    Provide the menemonics generated above from the web staking wallet, when asked for the BIP39 mnemonic.

     v) Convert the desired amount of BLZ tokens to BNT tokens by using the "Convert to BNT" button.
 Please be patient, as we run the conversion relayer manually for now, and it runs a few times every day.
 Please join and follow our Telegram and Discord groups to keep updated.

     **TEST NET**:

-    i) Add a new local keypair for the account that will be the operator for the validator on this node:
+    i) Add new local keypairs for the account that will be the operator for the validator on this node:

     ```text
     blzcli keys add vuser
+    blzcli keys add oracle (only on a validator node, do not add on a sentry)
+    blzcli keys add nft
     ```

-    which will produce the following output:
+    which will produce the following output for vuser, oracle, and nft (vuser as an example):

     * name: vuser type: local address: bluzelle1z&lt;...&gt; pubkey: bluzellepub1&lt;...&gt; mnemonic: "" threshold: 0 pubkeys: \[\]